Junchen-Yu/SSHNet/README.md

-# SSHNet: Unsupervised Cross-modal Homography Estimation via Problem Redefinition and Split Optimization
+# SSHNet: Unsupervised Cross-modal Homography Estimation via Problem Reformulation and Split Optimization

-This is the implementation of the paper "SSHNet: Unsupervised Cross-modal Homography Estimation via Problem Redefinition and Split Optimization"
+This is the implementation of the paper "SSHNet: Unsupervised Cross-modal Homography Estimation via Problem Reformulation and Split Optimization"

 ## Requirements